- This collection was curated by an ASCCC OERI discipline lead. A comprehensive list of current discipline leads is available.

 - Say Her Name: Discovering Women’s Voices in History (Palmer, 2020) (CC BY-NC-SA)

-- See also the literature elective textbooks, readers, and anthologies below.
+- See the literature elective textbooks, readers, and anthologies below.

 Introduction to Literature (C-ID ENGL 120)